Table of Content

 - Resolve incidents where you have hurt others: Recognize and admit to yourself what you did.
 Admit it to one other person.
 When you are ready to take responsibility for the impact of your actions upon others, acknowledge that you were wrong, and are willing to do something about it.
 Resolve to go forward and stop looking back on this incident.
 This will also give you a sense of satisfaction as well as inner peace.
 This will bring the ultimate closure you need to finally move on.

 - When you were the offended one, grieve, and let go: It does not matter who did it to you, or what happened to you.
 The only thing that matters is what you will do about it.
 When someone does something terrible to you, it happens only once - right at that moment.
 But if you dwell on it, in your mind, you do it to yourself repeatedly.
 Actively overcome the pain that was caused to you.
 For example, if something of yours has been taken away, replace it with an item just as good or better.
 It may seem hard, but you will feel better.
 If you were emotionally hurt, give yourself the support that you wanted from the other person.
 Ask a trusted friend to provide you with the emotional support you did not get.
 Find your own solution to the problem instead of dwelling within the problem.

-- Be in the present moment: Stop investing time to things which no longer exist, Practicing mindfulness meditation will help you guide your focus to the present moment and clear our all of the negative thoughts that are running through your mind.
+- Be in the present moment: Stop investing time in things which no longer exist, Practice mindfulness meditation will help you guide your focus on the present and clear out all of the negative thoughts that are running through your mind.
 Meditation helps calm your mind and channelise your positive energy into healthy thought.